ProgramIsFun/ue5-force-graphhhhhhhhh-521/README.md

 ### 1

 #### Problem description

 The rendering part is very laggy when the number of nodes reach 100.
 Speed up the rendering part and make it less laggy.
-The member variable is declared in https://github.com/everythingallaccount/ue4-force-graph-backupppp-11111/blob/3562cb5f74af1cfd5ff021711dbc703e5a4ead61/Source/ue544_blankkkkkkkkkk/KnowledgeGraph.h#L95-L95
-Because it is Uproperty, you can directly change the value in the editor.
+The member variable Because it is Uproperty, you can directly change the value in the editor.

-When solving this problem, we could just use the level https://github.com/everythingallaccount/ue4-force-graph-backupppp-11111/blob/3562cb5f74af1cfd5ff021711dbc703e5a4ead61/Content/Minimal_Default11111.umap
-Which is just an empty world with only the graph in it.

-And also in the process of solving this problem, we could have this variable set https://github.com/everythingallaccount/ue4-force-graph-backupppp-11111/blob/3562cb5f74af1cfd5ff021711dbc703e5a4ead61/Source/ue544_blankkkkkkkkkk/KnowledgeGraph2.cpp#L39
-So that the Else part of the if else is executed. so that every node will be connected to the previous node, Which eliminates any randomness To provide The same graph every time.

 #### Possible solution